spacl-ua/CLIC/README.md

 Start webserver:

-	./scripts/start_webserver.sh
+	./scripts/restart_webserver.sh

 This script will automatically upload static content and request a static IP address for the server.

+The same script can be used to restart the webserver if its configuration is changed.
+Note that most changes to the webserver require rebuilding the Docker images first.

+# 8. Debugging

+If there is an issue with the website, it is often easier to debug it locally:

+  ./scripts/start_webserver_local.sh